|Year||Overall||Dual Match||Tournaments||ACC||Court 1||Court 2||Court 3||Court 4||Court 5||Court 6||vs. Ranked|

 Graduated from Henley High School in 2017…has won six ITF junior doubles titles since 2014, when she made her debut in the Women’s Tennis Association rankings…Hule was the best in the state of South Australia for under 14’s, 16’s and 18’s (2013-2017)…has played in the Australian Junior Open each year since 2014, where she made her debut at the age of 14 and played doubles with her older sister, Chloe…was the first person from South Australia to pass the first round since 2011…since 2013 Hule has participated on tour in the United States, Europe, Fiji, and New Zealand.
 Due to her outstanding performance on the ITF circuit, Hule was selected to represent Australia as “orange girl” in the 2015 Junior Fed Cup, the world cup of tennis… was the winner of the Fiji B2 doubles in 2016.

-Born March 5, 1999…Petra is the daughter of Angela Hule…an older sister, Chloe, played tennis at the University of Colorado (2017-18) and at TCU (2018-19)…she graduated from TCU following her playing career…played the violin for six years growing up…aspires to be a professional tennis player…graduated from Florida State with a major in English on April 30, 2022.
+Born March 5, 1999…Petra is the daughter of Angela Hule…an older sister, Chloe, played tennis at the University of Colorado (2017-18) and is currently a senior at TCU…played the violin or six years growing up…aspires to be a professional tennis player…majoring in Editing, Writing and Media with a minor in Business.